-If your child still needs extra support, the SENDCo can, with your permission, access further support.
-This could include a consultation with the NHS Emotional Health and Wellbeing team, or referral to YOUnited or CAMHS (organisations which support children and young people's mental health and wellbeing).
+If your child still needs extra support, the SENDCo can, with your permission, make a referral to other agencies.
+This could include a consultation with the NHS Emotional Health and Wellbeing team, or referral to YOUnited, which is the gateway to services supporting children and young people's mental health and wellbeing).